Faculty Development Through Mindfulness

 ABOUT

 With over 25 years experience in the Education Industry, I have coached and trained educators in a variety of settings.
+I am a certified Mindfulness Meditation Teacher and have been practicing and teaching MM for 10 years.
 I have a Master's Degree in Education, have trained professors worldwide and have authored many trainer-trainer programs.